Anthony Novak

-Anthony Joseph Novak (born March 27, 1994) is a Canadian professional soccer player who plays as a forward for Valour FC of the Canadian Premier League.
+Anthony Joseph Novak (born March 27, 1994) is a Canadian professional soccer player who plays as a centre-forward.

 Early life

 Novak was born in Pickering, Ontario and began playing youth soccer with Pickering SC.
 He played as a goalkeeper in his youth with Wexford SC, Glen Shields SC, as well as the Durham regional program.
 He later joined the youth system of the Toronto Lynx.